Bruce Springsteen: On Jersey, Masculinity And Wishing To Be His Stage Persona

 So it was - I was quite prepared for that to occur, whereas my sister was in a very different situation.
 She just had a newborn and a new marriage and really missed the family when they left.

-(SOUNDBITE OF BRUCE SPRINGSTEEN SONG, "4TH OF JULY, ASBURY PARK - SANDY")

 GROSS: This is FRESH AIR.
 I'm Terry Gross.
-Let's get back to the interview I recorded one year ago with Bruce Springsteen at his home recording studio in New Jersey.
-His memoir, "Born To Run," has just been published in paperback.
-Next month, he premieres his solo autobiographical show "Springsteen On Broadway."
+Let's get back to my interview with Bruce Springsteen.
+His Broadway show closes tomorrow, but it was filmed for Netflix and starts streaming Sunday morning.
+There's also a new soundtrack of the show.
+The show was adapted from his 2016 memoir.
+I spoke with him when the book was published.
+We recorded the interview in his home studio in New Jersey not far from where he grew up.

-GROSS: During your early years as a musician, you were in Asbury Park, boardwalk, carnival atmosphere.
-What did you love about that kind of urban beach, (laughter) you know?
+During your early years as a musician, you were in Asbury Park, boardwalk, carnival atmosphere.
+What did you love about that kind of urban beach (laughter), you know?

 SPRINGSTEEN: Yeah.